Tag: crypto regulation

 The year 2025 marked its institutional coronation.
 In July, Polymarket acquired QCX—a regulated U.S. derivatives exchange—for $112 million, gaining a compliant base under Commodity Futures Trading Commission (CFTC) oversight.

-Three months later, Intercontinental Exchange (ICE), parent of the NYSE, announced a $2 billion strategic investment, integrating Polymarket’s probability data into ICE’s institutional feeds and exploring tokenized prediction instruments.
+Three months later, Intercontinental Exchange (ICE), parent of the NYSE, announced a $2 billion strategic investment.
+It integrated Polymarket’s probability data into ICE’s institutional feeds.
+They are also exploring tokenized prediction instruments.

 What began as an offshore crypto curiosity now underpins the informational bloodstream of Wall Street.
 The outlaw oracle has become infrastructure.